-Section 3.6.3.4.2 (Impacts from Aircraft and Aerial Targets) for fishes Section 3.7.3.4.2 (Impacts from Aircraft and Aerial Targets) for marine mammals Section 3.8.3.4.2 (Impacts from Aircraft and Aerial Targets) for reptiles Section 3.9.3.4.2 (Impacts from Aircraft and Aerial Targets) for birds, which includes discussion of applicable seabirds

-Noise from vessels and in-water devices (excluding sonar and other active acoustic sources) is expected to cause only a minor and temporary behavioral reaction for marine mammals (reactions do not rise to the level of take under the MMPA), sea turtles, seabirds, or fishes that may be present in the area.
+Section 3.6.3.4.2 (Impacts from Aircraft and Aerial Targets) for fishes Section 3.7.3.4.2 (Impacts from Aircraft and Aerial Targets) for marine mammals Section 3.8.3.4.2 (Impacts from Aircraft and Aerial Targets) for reptiles Section 3.9.3.4.2 (Impacts from Aircraft and Aerial Targets) for birds, which includes discussion of applicable seabirds mammals (reactions do not rise to the level of take under the MMPA), sea turtles, seabirds, or fishes that may be present in the area.
 There is potential for marine mammals, sea turtles, seabirds, floating vegetation, invertebrates, and large slow-moving fish species, to be struck by or to collide with vessels.
 As discussed in section 2.3.3 (Standard Operating Procedures), the Navy implements standard operating procedures for vessel and towed in-water device safety that will reduce the marine mammal strike potential.
 As discussed in Section 5.3.4 (Physical Disturbance and Strike Stressors), the Navy will implement mitigation to further reduce the potential for marine mammal strikes by vessels and in-water devices.
 For a more detailed discussion of potential impacts to these resources from the use of vessels and in-water devices, see the following sections: